Heat Pump Pricing Index

 We start with the average installed cost for your selected system type (ducted, ductless, or geothermal), then subtract incentives in this order:

-3. State + utility rebates — vary by ZIP code, utility provider, and system efficiency rating.
-We sum the non-income-qualified programs for your state and add income-qualified amounts when applicable.
+2. State + utility rebates — vary by ZIP code, utility provider, and system efficiency rating.
+We sum currently-open non-income-qualified programs for your state and add income-qualified amounts when applicable.
+Waitlisted, closed, or expired programs are excluded.

 Numbers are estimates.
 Stacking rules change frequently — confirm with your installer and utility before signing.
 For the full breakdown by state, see rebates by state.